AndyDSM/conwayprofile-rust/README.md

 # conwayprofile-rust
 Generate hashed Game of Life patterns from the command line

-There's a portable .exe in target/release
+There's a portable .exe in the root folder

 Pop that in any directory, go to it in cmd and run conwayprofile